 - intense but unstable relationships with others

-Famous villains with BPD include: Adolf Hilter and Eileen Wuornos.
-Characters in films include, Glenn Close in Fatal Attraction, Winona Ryder in Girl Interrupted (A favourite of mine) and Nurse Ratched.
+Famous villains with BPD include Adolf Hilter and Eileen Wuornos.
+Characters in films include Glenn Close in Fatal Attraction, Winona Ryder in Girl Interrupted (A favorite of mine) and Nurse Ratched.

 4. OCD vs. OCPD

 There is a significant difference between OCD and OCPD, but it is often confused in literature and film.

 Obsessive-compulsive disorder (OCD) is an anxiety disorder which can be characterized by uncontrollable and unwanted thoughts called obsessions.
 These obsessions are repetitive and lead to ritualized behaviors (like cleaning) the sufferer feels compelled to do; these are called compulsions and often manifest to alleviate the obsessions.
 If you have OCD, it is likely that you recognize your obsessions and compulsions are irrational but are still unable to resist them.
 For a full and detailed explanation of OCD have a look at the help guide pages.

 Famous movies with characters with OCD include: As Good As It Gets and the Aviator.

 OCPD is different.
 For a start, it is a personality disorder characterized by a preoccupation with orderliness, perfectionism, and mental and interpersonal control, usually at the expense of flexibility, openness, and efficiency.
 That might sound like someone you know, and that’s because it is the most common personality disorder, with up to 10% of the population suffering.